bodowd/csprimer/computer_systems/memory_hierarchy/pointer-chase/results.md

 - Remove user_id from User because it's also not used in the calculation
   - Data loading: 2.559s
   - Computation 1.787s

+Seventh change:

+- Refactor to not use objects at all.
+Instead put the necessary data into lists
+  - Data loading: 0.781s
+  - Computation 0.404s

+Summary:

+Instead of having data structures through which we're referencing objects through which we're referencing objects again, just load the values we want to compute.
+This provides the big win.
+There are still some optimizations that can be done, for example, removing redundant things.
+Could also try using python array module which provides basically a typed array instead of packing the lists with py objects.

+If you're frequently iterating over like data, that data should be close together and not followed through a pointer chase

+May go against OO patterns